harvard-cns/Theosys-Seminar/README.md

 ## Description
 We are hoping to spur more fruitful collaborations between the theorists and the systems folks through Systems-Theory seminar.
 The seminar will be in Harvard SEC 2.330, with talks starting at 3:45 and snacks at 3:00.

+If you'd like to join our seminar announcement mailing list, please email Gioia Sweetland at gioia@seas.harvard.edu.

 ## Schedule

 - 09/28/2022: **Algorithms for Programmable Switches**